Guidelines for Creating Network Passwords

 2. Passwords must not contain any name or nickname.

-3. Passwords should contain characters from at least three (3) of the following four (4) classes: 4.
-After five bad logon attempts, the user will be locked out.
+3. Passwords should contain characters from at least three (3) of the following four (4)

 5. Passwords will expire automatically every 180 days.